Sleeve Gastrectomy

 To be a candidate for sleeve gastrectomy, you must have a body mass index (BMI) of 35 or higher.

-Depending on your health issues your doctor may recommend other procedures, such as Roux-en-Y gastric bypass or gastric band.
+Depending on your health issues your doctor may recommend other procedures, such as Roux-en-Y gastric bypassgastric band, Duodenal Switch (DS), or Single Anastomosis Duodeno-Ileal Bypass with Sleeve Gastrectomy (SADI-S).

-You’ll want to start making changes in your eating choices and exercise habits well in advance of your surgery; you may also need to complete a preoperative program.
+You’ll want to start making changes in your eating choices and exercise habits well in advance of your surgery.

 After the surgery, your eating habits will change in a big way.
 That’s why it’s important to get started before the procedure so your body has time to get used to your new lifestyle.

-You’ll want to start making changes in your eating choices and exercise habits well in advance of your surgery; you may also need to complete a preoperative program.
+You’ll want to start making changes in your eating choices and exercise habits well in advance of your surgery.

 After the surgery, your eating habits will change in a big way.
 That’s why it’s important to get started before the procedure so your body has time to get used to your new lifestyle.